-Voltage Optimisation ensures that any power coming into a premises is cleaned, regulated and optimised so it falls in line with what is required.
-All energy related equipment in the building is assessed to see how its use of power can be streamlined and therefore save as much money as possible.
+Voltage Optimisation is an effective energy-saving technique which seeks to ensure that the power delivered into a building is cleaned, regulated and optimised so that it doesn’t exceed the optimum level.
+All energy-related equipment in the building is assessed to see how its use of power can be streamlined to prevent energy wastage and save as much money as possible.

-This energy saving technique also has the dual benefit of extending the life of any electrical equipment as well as obviously reducing costs and helping to lower carbon emissions.
+This energy-saving technique also has the dual benefit of extending the life of any electrical equipment as well as reducing costs and helping to lower carbon emissions.
 This is achieved through the optimisation of power, the cleaning of energy and voltage management.